 The first payment was due September 4, 2004 (Exhibit B - statement of payment due).
 Payment was received via electronic funds transfer on September 2, 3004 and was deducted from the payee's bank account prior to 2 pm the following business day, September 3, 2004 (Exhibit C - email from USBank, formerly and aka Firstar Bank).
 The minimum payment on the above account is $45 per month.

+The defendant states that "payment is due by 5 pm on the due date" to "avoid additional finance charges."
+Payment was received and cleared well before that time.
 Electronic funds transfer payments through USBank is guaranteed to arrive on the date specificied.
 This form of payment was chosen specifically to ensure timely receipt of payment, since US Postal Service delivery to and from payee's address is often very unreliable.
 In four years, I have had no problem with electronic funds transfers reaching their destination late.

 The payee then received on Sept.
 13, 2004 a "late notice" (which bore no postmark and was, in fact, bulk mailed - Exhibits D-1 and D-2 - envelope and late payment notice) claiming that no payment had been received, when in fact, it had.
 In addition, the payee was informed that a late fee of $35.00 and an "account security fee" of $23.25 had been charged additionally.

 In a document received Sept.
 13, 2004, after the contract was entered into, labelled "Account Security Debt Cancellation Agreement" (Exhibit E), there is no mention whatsoever of any "account security fee".
 Payee contends that this "account security fee" constitutes a hidden and therefore unlawful interest or finance charge, in violation of federal law.